habibdevsy/unitTest_with_symfony/read.md

 Write the command to run the test in the command line:

  ```
- php bin / phpunit
+ php bin/phpunit
  ```
  You must see this name "Sebastian Bergmann and contributors" for things to be fine.

  ## Structure
       -- tests

-            -- imageUnitTest.php
+            -- fileUnitTest.php

             -- fixtures

                 -- values.php

-   In the file "imageUnitTest.php" we write the tests.
+   In the file "fileUnitTest.php" we write the tests.

    "Fixture" folder containing "Values.php" file Contains the expected and actual values that will determine the test result, In other words, the values.php file is the Provider Data.